Ron Bergeron: Businesses

 In 1965, Bergeron created his first business, Bergeron Land Development.
 In the next few years, the business would grow to over one hundred and fifty employees.
 Today, the company has one hundred and ninety employees.

 There are multiple other businesses under the Bergeron Family of Companies, including real estate, self storage, and waste management.

 Conservation efforts

 Bergeron served two terms as a Florida Fish & Wildlife Conservation Commissioner, appointed by both former Governor of Florida Rick Scott and current Governor Ron DeSantis.
 He currently serves as a member of the South Florida Water Management District Board.

 Bergeron strongly considered running for Governor of Florida in 2018, but dropped out early in the race to focus on wildlife protection.

 Bergeron spends time in the Everglades removing invasive Burmese pythons.

 Injury by alligator

 In 2006, Bergeron suffered an injury to his hand after attempting to wrestle an alligator for the entertainment of guests visiting his nature preserve.
-The alligator rolled into to nearby water with Bergeron in tow where the two struggled before the guests helped to free him.
+The alligator rolled into nearby water with Bergeron in tow where the two struggled before the guests helped to free him.